appuio/terraform-openshift4-exoscale/README.md

 * configure additional Exoscale private networks to attach to the LBs.
   To avoid issues with network interfaces getting assigned arbitrarily, we recommend to only configure additional private networks after the LBs have been provisioned.
 * specify a bootstrap S3 bucket (required only to provision the boostrap node)
+* specify an Exoscale API key and secret for Floaty
 * specify the username for the APPUiO hieradata Git repository (see next sections for details).
 * provide an API token for control.vshn.net (see next sections for details).
 * choose a dedicated deployment target